momyn86/Bank_account/README.md

 the default username is administrator and password is admin.

-I have removed the client-server(socket progamming) functionality for the time-being as I am going to implement a chatting interface using JSP and serverlets.
+I have removed the client-server(socket progamming) functionality for the time-being as I am going to implement a chatting interface using JSP and servlets.

 Feel free to mail me if you have any problems or want the socket programming code part.